Atlas Banner

 To maximize battery efficiency, minimize frequently updating fields such as seconds, heart rate, and stress.
 The center-right field is specifically optimized for seconds display; placing seconds elsewhere will consume more power.

-MIPS devices only have 64 colors that can be displayed.
+MIP devices only have 64 colors that can be displayed.
 When trying to display a color that is in between colors, like in a gradient, the device will pick the color closest to one of the colors it is able to display, so instead of an actual gradient, it will jump between the colors that it can display.

-Regular Gradient vs MIPS Gradient
+Regular Gradient vs MIP Gradient

 Regular gradient

-MIPS Gradient.
+MIP Gradient.
 The dithering makes the transition between colors smoother:

-MIPS gradient
+MIP gradient

 Gradient settings